rum1887/RLOSF23-Screening-Exercise/README.md

 ## About me
 Hi, I'm Ramyashri Padmanabhakumar<br>
-Let's chat tech at ramyapgk.tech@gmail.com !
+Mail at ramyapgk.tech@gmail.com incase of any queries